romana/vpc-router/README.md

 You can either run vpc-router out of the source directory, or perform a full install, it can run outside of the VPC or within, on a cluster node or not.

+### Installation via pip

+The vpc-router is in the Python Package Index (PyPi).
+Therefore, the simplest way to install it is just:

+    pip install vpcrouter

 ### Run vpc-router out of the source directory

+If you wish to work with the vpc-router sources, or [contribute](#contributing) to the project, you might want to run vpc-router directly from the sources.

-Just to get you started, try this: After downloading the code, create a virtual environment, activate it and install the required libraries.
-You can then use the `vpcrouter-runner.py` helper script to run vpc-router without a full
+After downloading the code, create a virtual environment, activate it and install the required libraries.
+You can then use the `vpcrouter-runner.py` helper script to run vpc-router without a full install:
-install:

     $ git clone git@github.com:paninetworks/vpc-router.git
     $ virtualenv vpcrouter